vovo/uva-node/README.md

 UVA-NODE is an interactive shell (REPL) in which you can type commands of the syntax: `<action> <arg1> <arg2> ...`

+Each `arg` can be surrounded by quotes if there are spaces in it.
+For example, `"/path/with spaces/"` or `'/path/with spaces/'`.
+You can use either double or single quote, but must be matching.

+Quotes cannot be used for the `add` action as your password might contain quotes.

 For your convenience,
 the program will in many cases auto-detect the language based on the file name extension: